 - Lanikai Beach is one of the best beaches on the island.
 The sand is incredibly soft, the water is super calm and the sunsets I’ve experienced there have been magical.

-- Koko Head is an insane hike I’ve heard about but never felt brave enough to try.
+- Koko Head is an insane hike I kept hearing about about but never felt brave enough to try.
 You should be in good shape if you want to finish, and amazing shape if you want to finish fast!!!
 I also feel like it’s important to have good strong joints on this one!
 And also, make sure you bring a lot of water.
 It’s probably best to go the earliest you can so it’s cooler and you can maybe catch the sunrise.
 We went at 3 pm which is the hottest time of day haha!

 - Marukame is absolutely famous for their udon.
 There is almost always a very long line.
 It moves fairly fast but who likes to stand in line?
 Not me lol… I have seen the line shortest on rainy days or at weird hours like 3 pm.